Lancelet: Model organism

 Lancelets became famous in the 1860s when Ernst Haeckel began promoting them as a model for the ancestor of all vertebrates.
 By 1900, lancelets had become a model organism.
 By the mid-20th century they had fallen out of favor for a variety of reasons, including a decline of comparative anatomy and embryology, and due to the belief that lancelets were more derived than they appeared, e.g., the profound asymmetry in the larval stage.
 More recently, the fundamental symmetric and twisted development of vertebrates is the topic of the axial twist theory.
 According to this theory, there is a deep agreement between the vertebrates and cephalochordates, and even all chordates.

-With the advent of molecular genetics lancelets are once again regarded as a model of vertebrate ancestors, and are used again as a model organism.
+With the advent of molecular genetics, lancelets are once again regarded as a model of vertebrate ancestors, and are used again as a model organism.

-As a result of their use in science, methods of keeping and breeding lancelets in captivity have been developed for several of the species, initially the European Branchiostoma lanceolatum, but later also the West Pacific Branchiostoma belcheri and Branchiostoma japonicum, the Gulf of Mexico and West Atlantic Branchiostoma floridae and the circumtropical (however, genetic evidence suggest the Atlantic and Indo-Pacific populations should be recognized as separate) Asymmetron lucayanum.
+As a result of their use in science, methods of keeping and breeding lancelets in captivity have been developed for several of the species, initially the European Branchiostoma lanceolatum, but later also the West Pacific Branchiostoma belcheri and Branchiostoma japonicum, the Gulf of Mexico and West Atlantic Branchiostoma floridae, and the circumtropical (however, genetic evidence suggests the Atlantic and Indo-Pacific populations should be recognized as separate) Asymmetron lucayanum.
 They can reach an age of up to 7–8 years.